Did you know that the world’s busiest suspension bridge is located in New York City?

 In 1906, 3 suitable locations were determined which included the 57th, 110th, and 179th Streets in Manhattan.
 It wasn’t until the year 1924 that a concrete plan was proposed though on the 179th Street location.

-The reason this spot was chosen is because both sides of the river were surrounded by steep cliffs which had a double benefit:
+The reason this spot was chosen is that both sides of the river were surrounded by steep cliffs which had a double benefit:

 - The bridge wouldn’t interfere with maritime traffic on the river.